 The Chief Counsel for Regulation, Department of Commerce, has certified to the Chief Counsel for Advocacy, Small Business Administration, under the provisions of the Regulatory Flexibility Act (RFA), 5 U.S.C.
 605(b), that this proposed rulemaking, if adopted, will not have a significant economic impact on a substantial number of small entities.
 The changes proposed in this rule are discussed in the preamble and are not repeated here.

-Because a very small percentage of the over 5 million U.S. small businesses are impacted by this rule (.016 percent or less than 2/100th of 1 percent of all small businesses), and because those small businesses that will be impacted will be subject to only minimal reporting burdens, the Chief Counsel for Regulation certifies that this proposed rule will not have a significant economic impact on a substantial number of small entities.
+Because relatively few small businesses are impacted by this rule, and because those small businesses that are impacted are subject to only minimal recordkeeping burdens, the Chief Counsel for Regulation certifies that this proposed rule will not have a significant economic impact on a substantial number of small entities.